 Viewing Your Finances Summary

-Shopify’s Finances section gives you a snapshot of revenue, payouts, and transaction fees.
-It’s the quickest way to see whether your store is performing the way your order volume suggests it should be.
-The number you actually want to track is net deposit, what Shopify Payments sends to your bank after fees, chargebacks, and refunds.
-That figure tells you what you really earned this week, which is usually 5 to 10 percent lower than your gross sales because of payment processing fees and the occasional refund.
-How to view the Finances Summary page on Shopify explains what’s on that page, how to read it, and how to use it to track what you’ve earned versus what’s been paid out, which is useful context whenever you’re reviewing order performance or preparing reports.
+The number worth tracking closely is net deposit: what Shopify Payments sends to your bank after fees, chargebacks, and refunds.
+That figure tells you what you actually earned, which is usually 5 to 10 percent lower than gross sales because of processing fees and occasional refunds.
+The guide on how to view the Finances Summary page on Shopify explains what each metric means and how to use the page to track earnings versus payouts.

 What Most Merchants Forget to Set Up

-These six settings live in obscure corners of the Shopify admin and routinely get skipped during initial setup.
+These six settings live in less-visited corners of the Shopify admin and routinely get skipped during initial setup.
 Each one matters in a specific situation, and the situation usually arrives at the worst possible moment.